szulcmaciej/repo2string/readme.md

 r2s  # That's it!
 Your entire codebase is now in your clipboard 📋
 ```

 **repo2string** is a tool that helps you prepare your codebase for large language models (LLMs) like ChatGPT.
 In CLI mode, it automatically processes all relevant files in your project, excluding common build artifacts and respecting `.gitignore`.
-For more control, the UI mode lets you interactively select specific files and folders while tracking token counts.
+For more control, the selection mode lets you interactively select specific files and folders while tracking token counts.
 Either way, the result is copied to your clipboard, ready to be pasted into your favorite LLM.

 Features: